Skip to content

 Changing Plans

 Right as I turned around, I came upon a hiker on his way up.
 Not wanting to explain the baseball game thing, I told him, “I want to go to the top, but I’ve been called back to work.”
 Which is sorta, kinda true in a way.
-Tracking baseball stats on Gamechanger isn’t a paid gig, but anyone who has used it knows that it’s not a party.
+Tracking baseball stats on Gamechanger isn’t a paying gig, but anyone who has used it knows that it’s not a party.
 “You probably heard me cursing just now,” I said.
 He smiled in reply.

 The Ranger Trail